Twelve Apostles in art: Renaissance (1400–1600)

 During the Renaissance, the Church sponsored apostolic portraits to make religion more accessible to the laity and those who could not read the scripture.
 The 'revival' period had a focus on the humanistic, individuality of man.
-This was reflected in the portraits elements and focus on anatomy, realism, linear perspective and chiaroscuro which made viewers feel more involved with the figures.
+This was reflected in the focus on anatomy, realism, linear perspective and chiaroscuro which made viewers feel more involved with the figures.
 Apostles were high privileged in this period as martyrs.
 They acted as a bridge between the divine and the mortals, as well as a tool by the Roman Catholic Church during the Counter-Reformation to forgive Protestant converters.

 Famous works depicting the apostles include Leonardo da Vinci's The Last Supper (c.1495–1498), The Four Apostles (1526) by Albrecht Dürer, Incredulity of Saint Thomas (c.1601–1602) by Caravaggio, and Self-Portrait as the Apostle Paul (1661) by Rembrandt.
-The Protestant reformation, which argued the tenant of 'sola fide' or 'faith alone' against icon worship, lead to the Protestant iconoclasm of the 16th century destroying portraiture.
-The Catholic church responded by commissioning divine portraits less grandiose, and more contemplative.
+The Protestant reformation, which argued the tenant of 'sola fide' or 'faith alone' against icon worship, lead to the Protestant iconoclasm of the 16th century destroying images.
+The Catholic church responded by commissioning religious art that was less grandiose, and more contemplative.
 In the counter-reformation the church often used trusted figures like the apostles to appeal to the masses, as seen in Bernardo Strozzi's Release of St. Peter (1635).
 Works incorporated stories of apostolic martyrdom to encourage viewers to return to Catholicism.

 Modern era

-During the Industrial Revolution and the Age of Enlightenment, society became more secular and Christian art started to become collected for appreciation, rather than worship.
+During the Industrial Revolution and the Age of Enlightenment, society became more secular and Christian art started to become collected for appreciation, rather than veneration.
 However, the creation of colour lithography popularised holy cards in the 19th and 20th century which featured the apostles among other religious figures.

 Contemporary works often portray conventional religious scenes, with modern revaluations seen in art, film and fashion in the increasingly secular society during the 20th century.
-In film, the reinvention of portraits of the apostles like Peter is seen in the film Mary Magdalene (2018).
+In film, the reinvention of depictions of the apostles like Peter is seen in the film Mary Magdalene (2018).
 Some religious paintings have been well received, including Salvador Dalí's The Sacrament of the Last Supper (1955) which portrayed the apostles in an ethereal surrealist style, whilst incorporating Renaissance elements of mathematical ratios.
 However most religious conventional art depictions of the apostles have been restricted to devotional work within church settings.
 Other contemporary instalments of the apostles are often subversive and political.
 The Last Supper art exhibition in Brooklyn was created with "aims to fill the dearth of Black female voices at the metaphorical table."

-Modern portraitures have been appropriated into fashion, including Off-White's collaboration with the Museum of Contemporary Art Chicago.
+Modern depictions been appropriated into fashion, including Off-White's collaboration with the Museum of Contemporary Art Chicago.
 The apparel included prints on hoodies and T-shirts of works like Caravaggio's Madonna of the Rosary, which features Apostle Peter.
 The exclusive pieces were sold in the pop-up store "Church & State" during Off-White's Chief Executors officer Virgil Abloh's exhibition "Virgil Abloh: Figures of Speech."
 The pieces featuring the apostles reselling for up to $2000 AUD.